Neoteroi/BlackSheep-Docs/docs/getting-started.md

     return f"Hello, {name}!"
 ```

-Route parameters and function parameter are bound by matching name.
+Route parameters and function parameters are bound by matching names.
 Add the fragment of code above to `server.py` and try navigating to
 `http://127.0.0.1:44777/World`.